 Are cleats mandatory?

+They are NOT mandatory.
 There are special soccer cleats available, a little different style than football, golf or baseball cleats.
-They are NOT mandatory.
-Sneakers are fine.
-Cleats used in other sports are NOT allowed.
+Sneakers are also fine.
+Cleats made for other sports are NOT allowed.
 We highly recommend cleats as they will give your child better traction and sounder footing when training and playing matches.

 How are teams organized?

-Teams will be organized after our Kickoff Jamboree on September 9th.
+Teams will be organized after our Kickoff Jamboree.
 Board members, coaches and grade coordinators will create teams on this weekend.
 We work hard to create balanced teams so all of our players get the best quality soccer experience.
 Sometimes this is at the expense of parents wanting their child to play with their friends or neighbors or for certain coaches.
 If you cannot attend the Jamboree, your child will be assigned to a team.